legluondunet/MyLittleLutrisScripts/Warcraft III/README.md

 - You will need the CD only one time during install.
 - Widescreen mode without stretch.
 - You can not play multiplayer games on Internet, only Local LAN network games will be available.
 If it's a problem prefer playing Reforged version instead.
-- You can see cinematics only in opengl mode with Proton GE 5.0-9, but with instability.
-In this mode, it's advised to regularly save your party.
+- Cinematics will not play correctly and game could be unstable if you use DXVK or Wine with fshack patch.
+Prefer using Wine vanilla or your Wine system version.
-- in directx8 mode, no cinematics but game is more stable.
+- Running with Wine, this game could be a little unstable, it's advised to save regularly your party.
 ### Credits:
 - This script uses "Widescreen fix for Warcraft III" project: https://github.com/ENAleksey/RenderEdge_Widescreen and https://www.hiveworkshop.com/threads/renderedge-widescreen-fix.293641/